This page covers common questions [also known as Frequently Asked Questions] about installing and using these FREE

 are open-source; I combine them together and add other material to

 them.
-You can download and use them for FREE.
+You can download and use them for FREE (Standard maps only).
 However, this does NOT

 mean you can sell them or cards with these maps on (or even resell

 them).
-This means that you are welcome to use them at no cost for personal
+You are welcome to use them at no cost for personal

 I spend a significant amount of time compiling and testing these

-maps and any copies offered on eBay (other than my own
+maps and any copies offered on eBay (or any other

 site than talkytoaster.info, .co.uk or .com) are unauthorised and